ILIAS-eLearning/ILIAS/components/ILIAS/Component/docs/component-bootstrap-migration.md

 want to extract an interface, ideally with the required functionality only, from this class and implement it inside the `src/` directory.
 The B class then implements this new interface, which allows us to create the proxy now.
 If there already is a usable interface we can use, this step can be skipped ofc.
-- The proxy is a bare-minimum implementation of this interaface, which delegates all method calls directly to the actual B class, which is retrieved by `global $DIC`.
-This will works because the proxy does not require a constructor, which makes it compatible with the build and bootstrap process without `$DIC`, while it is still functional in the web context because its legacy implementation will be invoked at a later point which initialises the B class in this container.
+- The proxy is a bare-minimum implementation of this interface, which delegates all method calls directly to the actual B class, which is retrieved by `global $DIC`.
+This works because the proxy does not require a constructor, which makes it compatible with the build and bootstrap process without `$DIC`, while it is still functional in the web context because its legacy implementation will be invoked at a later point which initialises the B class in this container.